-Currently only a limited sample of interferometrically observed benchmark stars has been defined.
+Currently, there is only a limited sample of interferometrically observed benchmark stars that has been defined.
 These are 34 stars selected for the Gaia-ESO survey \citep{Jofre14,heiter15}.
-However, even though the angular diameters of the Gaia-ESO benchmark stars were observed using optical interferometry, and therefore the $T_\mathrm{eff}$ were directly determined, the measurements were selected from the literature, applying inconsistent limb-darkening corrections from various model atmosphere grids, leading to strong inconsistencies within the sample.
-This set is rather limited thus coarsely sample stellar parameter space, moreover it is biased in stellar age \citep{sahlholdt19}.
+However, even though the angular diameters of the Gaia-ESO benchmark stars were observed using optical interferometry and, therefore, the $T_\mathrm{eff}$ were directly determined, the measurements were selected from the literature, applying inconsistent limb-darkening corrections from various model atmosphere grids, leading to strong inconsistencies within the sample.
+This set is rather limited coarsely samples stellar parameter space and, moreover, it is biased in terms of the stellar age \citep{sahlholdt19}.

 We have established a program to expand the sample of benchmark stars.
-In general, we aim to expand the sample and deliver highly reliable fundamental stellar parameters of stars covering a wide range of parameter space.
-Our sample includes stars that expand the parameter space of the current benchmark sample, as well as stars listed as Gaia-ESO benchmarks, for which we seek to confirm and revise their parameters, and stars that have been proposed as potential benchmarks by \citet{heiter15}.
+In general, we aim to both expand the sample and deliver highly reliable fundamental stellar parameters of stars covering a wide range of parameter space.
+Our sample includes stars that expand the parameter space of the current benchmark sample, as well as stars listed as Gaia-ESO benchmarks, for which we seek to confirm and revise their parameters, as well as stars that have been proposed as potential benchmarks by \citet{heiter15}.

-As a first step within this program, we observed three important Gaia-ESO metal-poor benchmark stars \citep{karovicova18}.
-We resolved previously reported differences between $T_\mathrm{eff}$ derived by spectroscopy, photometry and interferometry pointed out by \citet{heiter15}.
+As a first step within this programme, we observed three important Gaia-ESO metal-poor benchmark stars \citep{karovicova18}.
+We resolved previously reported differences between $T_\mathrm{eff}$ derived by spectroscopy, photometry, and interferometry pointed out by \citet{heiter15}.
 We further expanded the sample to include a set of ten metal-poor benchmark stars \citep{karovicova20}.
-Most recently we determined the properties of nine dwarfs stars (Karovicova et al., 2021, accepted in A\&A).
+Most recently, we determined the properties of nine dwarfs stars \citep{karovicova21}.
 Overall, the published samples include updated stellar parameters for four Gaia-ESO benchmarks and for 15 entirely new benchmarks.
-This is the next paper in this series, investigating seven giant and subgiant stars, including one of the Gaia-ESO benchmarks.
-The recommended stars will serve as validating standards for current and future large stellar surveys as well as helping to calibrate the characterization of exoplanet host stars \citep{tayar20}.
+This comprises the subject of the next paper in this series, which is based on the investigation of seven giant and subgiant stars, including one of the Gaia-ESO benchmarks.
+The recommended stars will serve as standards to validate current and future large stellar surveys as well as to help to calibrate the characterization of exoplanet host stars \citep{tayar20}.